APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 		- All universities have stayed with preponderance standard.
 "UCLA will continue to use the preponderance of evidence standard for its Title IX investigations as well as for other university offices that conduct investigations, he added."
 [DB article on the 2020 FR](https://dailybruin.com/2020/08/16/new-title-ix-policies-prompt-calls-on-ucla-to-protect-survivors-of-sexual-violence)

-- Title IX Jurisdiction

-	- It was updated in 2024, the explanation is [rather complicated](https://www.federalregister.gov/d/2024-07915/p-797), and CFR [§ 106.11 Application](https://www.ecfr.gov/current/title-34/section-106.11) is rather vague.

-	- The main point is this---"A recipient has an obligation to address a sex-based hostile environment under its education program or activity, even when some conduct alleged to be contributing to the hostile environment occurred outside the recipient's education program or activity or outside the United States."
-If the conduct, regardless of where it took place, affects access to education, then measures can be taken.
-The recipient's obligation may be vague, for example it need not investigate whether the conduct took place and punitive measures for the conduct if it is not under recipient jurisdiction.
-It may only need to provide supportive measures in these circumstances.

-	- Student A and B jurisdiction

-	- How does that apply to SCU "Lawsuit story" had it occurred at a frat?

-	- [SCU Title IX](https://www.scu.edu/title-ix/policy/title-ix-policy/), it looks like this is the only SVSH policy they have.
-[This](https://www.scu.edu/bulletin/undergraduate/EqualOpportunityNondiscriminationandSexualHarassmentPolicies.html) talks about "on-campus and off-campus conduct," but not specifically.
-It refers the reader to the Title IX office.
-The SCU Title IX policy is specific about its jurisdiction, which is limited and does not include the frats.

-- [this](https://www.scu.edu/title-ix/training/student/) also refers to both on-campus and off-campus conduct